 The appearance of crushed peppercorns.
 Extra coarse coffee grind is typically used for cold brew coffee methods, and this is often the largest setting on most burr coffee grinders.

 Appearance is very similar to sea salt.
 Coarse coffee grind is most commonly used for French Press coffee brewing.

 Appearance is similar to rough, coarse sand.
 Medium-coarse coffee grind is typically used in a Chemex, Clever dripper, or the Cafe Solo brewer, to name just a few.

-Similar in the consistency of regular sand.
-One of the most popular grind sizes and is often used in drip brewing methods such as automatic drip coffee makers, cone shaped pour over brewers, Siphon coffee brewers, and the AeroPress.
+Similar to the consistency of regular sand.
+One of the most popular grind sizes and is often used in drip brewing methods such as automatic drip coffee makers, cone-shaped pour-over brewers, Siphon coffee brewers, and the AeroPress.

 Appearance is finer than sand but not so fine that it clumps together.
 The best ground coffee size for pour-over coffee brewers and sometimes used in siphon/vacuum brewers.

 A little finer than table salt.
 Fine-grind coffee is perfect for espresso or the Stovetop espresso maker and tends to be the most common grind size when you buy pre-ground coffee.

 Extra Fine Grind

 Similar in consistency to flour.
 Unless you enjoy Turkish coffee, you’ll very rarely need to grind your coffee this fine.
 Most grinders cannot achieve this fine grind so a specialized Turkish coffee grinder may be necessary.